Phone:419.874.3551 Fax: 419.872.8898

 A message from Chief Mark Hetrick

 I would like to welcome everyone to this website.
 The purpose of this page is to provide a more in-depth glimpse into what I truly believe is one of the best police departments in America.
-We have twenty eight officers, five dispatchers, and one records clerk working within the Department.
+We have twenty four officers, six dispatchers, and one records clerk working within the Department.
 Each one of us is absolutely dedicated to the safety of this community.

 Our goals are met not only by being professional, but by following three simple rules that help guide our work in a reasonable manner.
 These rules are as follows: